 Whenever we write about student loans, we get at least one comment like this.
 Except with more caps lock.
 We delete them.
-We never silence interesting criticism, but come on, this ain’t a public square for every old man who wants to yell at a cloud!
+For while we never silence interesting criticism, come on.
+This ain’t a public square for every old man who wants to yell at a cloud!
 We pay good money for this web hosting!

 At least where the cost of college is concerned, things aren’t what they used to be.
 Thirty years ago, it cost the modern equivalent of $8K per year to attend a public college and $18K per year to attend a private college.

 Today, the same year of school would cost $21K and $48K.
 And you’re supposed to buy FOUR of them!

 If the cost of regular goods and services grows at a steady walking pace, the cost of higher education is galloping away like a Triple Crown winner whose ass just met a hornet.
 I didn’t even mention the cost of textbooks, room and board, and other academic fees, which are all even worse.
 Can’t be giving you nightmares!

 Meanwhile, average hourly wages have barely increased 11% (adjusted for inflation), making the wage-to-college-cost-ratio just fucking laughable.
 Yet college is still a barrier to entry into not only white collar jobs, but an ever-increasing number of blue collar jobs.

 My purpose here is not to unpack the absurd inflation of higher education costs in recent years (I’d need another 2,500 words, and I can only hold your attention through so many gifs).
 Nor is it to debate the relative value of a college degree (another 3,000 words).